francozp/Cornershop_test/README.md

 1. Open a terminal (Command Promp on Windows)
 2. cd to the directory where requirements.txt is located
 3. Install required libraries using `pip install -r requirements.txt` in the terminal.
 > Note 1: If you have problems installing the mysqlclient library, you can use the Wheel file (.whl) that is in the directory, which can be installed using `pip install mysqlclient-1.4.4-cp37-cp37m-win32.whl`.
+Then, go back to the step 3.
 > Note 2: My recommendation is to install all the packages in a virtual environment.
 Official documentation: <https://docs.python.org/3/library/venv.html>
 ### Installing RabbitMQ
 To send the slack reminders asicronically, Celery needs a broker to process the tasks.
 RabbitMQ provides this function, so we must install.